-Uganda may be known for its 1000+ species of birds but for us there was just one star of the avian show in East Africa: the shoe-billed stork.
+Where in the world can you see shoe-billed storks?
+Uganda may be known for its 1000+ species of birds but for us there was just one star of the avian show in East Africa: the shoebill.
 From the moment I first saw a picture of a shoebill in the pages of a wildlife magazine, I hoped to see one with my own eyes in my lifetime.
-Given that shoebills range over a very narrow and remote territory from Sudan, eastern Congo, Rwanda, Uganda, western Tanzania and northern Zambia, at the time I dismissed ever seeing one myself.
-When we decided to take a 2 week trip to Uganda to celebrate our 20th wedding anniversary it dawned on me that I might finally realize the dream of seeing a shoe-billed stork!
+However, shoebills live in a very narrow and remote territory covering Sudan, eastern Congo, Rwanda, Uganda, western Tanzania and northern Zambia, so at the time I dismissed ever seeing one myself.
+When we decided to visit Uganda on a 2 week safari to celebrate our 20th wedding anniversary it dawned on me that I might finally realize the dream of seeing a shoe-billed stork!

 Getting to Mabamba Swamp from Entebbe

 We did some research and discovered that one of the best places to see shoebills is in Mabamba Swamp, about a 90 minute drive from Entebbe.
 We worked with our hosts at the Karibu Guest House to organize transportation and a 2 hour guided tour of Mabamba Swamp.

 After bumping along a dirt road for about an hour, we arrived!
 We stopped at the Mabamba Bird Guides' Office where we met Ismail who would lead our expedition into Uganda's wetlands.

 The road ends at a small channel where a number of wooden boats were lined up.
 We met the captain of our vessel who gave me a hand up onto a rock and into the boat and we were on our way.

 As we wound through the narrow channels of Uganda's Mabamba Swamp, I could tell that Ismail had done this before.
 He confidently leapt up onto the bow of the canoe and stared out into the distance through his binoculars; ever vigilant and on the lookout for the shy and evasive shoebill!